 This is the generic, standard recipe for jello shots.
-It uses a 3-ounce (small) package of jello.

 1. Pour jello crystals into a bowl (preferably one with a pour spout as this will make it easier to fill the jello cups without spilling).